 Check out the Chamber of Commerce.
 They often run ‘Meet The Chamber’ events for members and non-members and are free to attend.
 If you do join your local Chamber, then there are lots of opportunities to network at events throughout the year.

 If you’re on Twitter (or Facebook) which, of course, you should be, keep an eye on your feeds or put a shout out to your followers asking for recommendations on networking events.
 You could also search ‘networking’ on Eventbrite too.
-The results will usually be paid events but will include free ones as well.
+The results will show paid events but will include free ones as well.

 New to networking?
 Let me know what you think and if this blog has helped you and share it using the buttons below.